Mat Latos: Pitching style

 Latos throws five pitches.
 He throws a four-seam fastball (91–96 mph), a two-seam fastball (90–94 mph), a slider (84–87 mph), a curveball (78–82 mph), and a changeup (82–85 mph).
 He mostly relies on his four-seamer and slider against right-handed hitters while adding considerable variety against lefties.
 The 42% whiff rate on his slider is one of the best among major league starters.

 Latos is 6 ft 6 in tall and uses an over-the-top delivery.
 Latos has one of the highest delivery points in baseball.
 Latos has compiled good strikeout totals in his career as a starter, finishing in the NL's top 10 in strikeouts per 9 innings pitched rate twice.

 Personal life

-Mat was married in 2010 and divorced in 2017.
-As a result of the marriage, Mat Latos is father to a son that was born in August 2014.
+Latos was married in 2010 and divorced in 2017.
+He has a son born in 2014.

+In September 2018, Latos received a restraining order that required him to stay away from his ex-girlfriend.
+The order was sought on claims of threats, and physical and emotional abuse.

-Latos honors his grandfather by writing his initials on the pitching mound and with a tattoo of his grandfather's initials.
+Latos honored his grandfather by writing his initials on the pitching mound, and with a tattoo of his grandfather's initials.
 He enjoys drawing, especially airbrushing, and stated a desire to work on tattoos.
-Latos has many tattoos, and was described by Tim Sullivan of the San Diego Union-Tribune as "the righthanded tattoo canvas."
+Latos has many tattoos, and was described as "the righthanded tattoo canvas."